ssv-network/lsd-pool/RUN_SMART_CONTRACTS_AND_FRONTEND.md

 `yarn surge` (can be problematic on windows, if running it, use WSL to run this command)

-You will need to have a surge account and have the surge CLI installed.
+You will need to have a surge account(create for free) and have the surge CLI installed.
 There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`

 ---

-# Backend
+## Backend

 Now it's time to activate some validators beacon chain and use ssv network to run it!